 Day 1: Janakichatti – Yamunotri (6 km)

-- Afternoon: Reach the serene town of Yamunotri by afternoon.
-Check into your accommodation and rest.
+• Afternoon: Reach the serene town of Yamunotri by afternoon.
+Go to your accommodation to take rest.

 Day 2: Yamunotri – Saptarishi Kund (5 km, one way)

-- Morning: After an early breakfast, set out for Saptarishi Kund, the source of the Yamuna River.
-The trail is steep and challenging, so pace yourself accordingly.
+• Morning: After breakfast, go early for Saptarishi Kund.
+It is the source of the Yamuna River.
+The trail is steep and challenging, so be careful while treading this route.

-- Evening: Return to Yamunotri in the evening and rest for the night.
+• Evening: Go back to Yamunotri in the evening and relax at night to be ready for the next day.

 Accommodation

-During the Yamunotri Trek, you’ll find various accommodation options.
-Hanuman Chatti and Yamunotri have guesthouses and ashrams where you can rest for the night.
-However, it’s advisable to carry your sleeping bag and tent for a more adventurous experience.
+During the Yamunotri Trek, you’ll find good accommodation options.
+Hanuman Chatti and Yamunotri offers best guesthouses and ashrams to rest for a night without creating a hole in your pocket.
+If you want to have an adventurous experience, carry sleeping bag and tent.

 Best Time to Visit